 • Community service

-• Impact on the profession through commitment to prescription drug abuse and misuse education that is targeted to youth, their parents and the elderly
+• Impact on the profession through commitment to prescription drug abuse and misuse education that is targeted to youth, their parents, and older adults

 • Implemented prescription drug abuse and misuse education programs in their practice site and/or community that are informed by evidence-based research